 Because really why not?

-To start, add the pound of lean ground beef, 1 cup diced white onions (save the remaining onion for serving later) and 2 cloves of minced fresh garlic into a medium pot or small dutch oven.
+To start, add the pound of ground beef (I use 85/15), 1 cup diced white onions (save the remaining onion for serving later) and 2 cloves of minced fresh garlic into a medium pot or small dutch oven.
 Cook over medium heat, using a wooden spatula to break up the meat into small crumbles.
 Continue to cook until the beef is no longer pink and the onions are tender.
 About 10 to 12 mintues.

 Now’s the time to add all the spices.
 Measure and add in 1-1/2 tablespoons chili powder, 1-1/2 teaspoons kosher salt, 1 teaspoon of cumin, 3/4 teaspoon of paprika plus 1/2 teaspoon smoked paprika, 1/2 teaspoon of onion and garlic powder and freshly ground black pepper.
 Add a few shakes of cayenne and a few pinches of sugar.